Apochilles/Luke-Dawson-T2A1-Workbook/README.md

 ## Q6: Discuss and analyse requirements related to information system security (100-200 words)

+A businesses security requirements range on a case by case business.
+Identifying what aspects your business needs to protect itself against is extremely important whether it be malware, system availability loss or data compromise.
+It is also important to adapt as threats grow more intelligent and aggressive every day.

+There are three obligations a business must consider when implementing these defences.
+First, protecting the business second, legal compliance and third, customer protection.

+IT security should begin with a contigency plan for worst case scenario.

+Next they need to identify the threats and prioritise them by severity and likelyhood.

+Next they need to raise awareness of bad practices within the business to ensure everyone is as protected as possible.

+Next defenses need to be implemented and maintained

+next end users should be prioritied.
+The users must be aware of the risks and know what we're doing to maintain their privacy.
+Implemented practices should be user friendly and easy to maintain.

+Once everything is in place it is important that the IT security team is confident but they must stay viligant and up to date with evolving threats

 ## Q7: Discuss common methods of protecting information and data (100-200 words)

 ## Q8: Research what your legal obligations are in relation to handling user data (100-200 words)